Enock Atta Agyei: Horoya

 In June 2019, he joined Guinean top club Horoya AC.
 He signed a five-year contract with the side after spending three seasons playing in the Tanzanian Premier League.
 Upon his move to the club, he joined compatriot Patrick Razak.
 In December 2019, he was named on the CAF Confederation Cup team of the week after putting in an impressive showdown to help Horoya AC overcome Djoliba AC with a 1–0 win in the group stages.
 He had four successful dribbles from five attempts along with placing second best in passing accuracy with an 87% succession rate.

 International career

 After putting up impressive performances at Azam, he was given his first call up to the Ghana U20 national team in 2019 during the 2019 Africa U-20 Cup of Nations qualifiers, helping Ghana to qualification ultimately for the competition 2019 Africa U-20 Cup of Nations.
 He was named on the team's squad for the competition.
 During the competition he made three appearances as his side were eliminated in the group stages.

 Personal life

-In May 2019, Agyei made donated football equipment to his former club Windy Professionls (Winneba Sports College) as part of his philanthropic projects and social responsibility to motivate the youngsters and team members.
+In May 2019, Agyei made donated football equipment to his former club Windy Professionals (Winneba Sports College) as part of his philanthropic projects and social responsibility to motivate the youngsters and team members.